mspnp/microservices-reference-implementation/deployment.md

 > :warning: WARNING
 >
 > Do not use the certificates created by these scripts for production.
 The
-> are provided for demonstration purposes.
+> certificates are provided for demonstration purposes only.
 > When productizing against CA Certificates, you'll need to use your own
 > security best practices for certification creation and lifetime management.